aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/patternfill/_index.md

 ```

-the transparency of background color.
+Gets the transparency of background color.

 **Returns:**
 double